 Initial 15-minute consultations are free, to ensure we are a good fit.
-If it turns out I'm not the right therapist for you, I'll do my best to make an appropriate referral.

-See the full answer here.
 I have been providing mental health treatment online since 2017.
 Online therapy sessions give you the freedom to fit appointments into your busy schedule, without worrying about the additional time required to travel to/from the office, or struggle to find childcare.
 And then there's the pure convenience factor - attending therapy in your sweatpants from the comfort of your couch!